vigneswara-propelo/harness-core/README.md

    (Optional) Follow https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
    to setup your SSH keys.
 You can then use SSH to interact with git

+2. Update your maven settings file
+    a.
+Download the credentials for the Datacollection artifact from here : https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/cv/datacollection-artifactory
+    b.
+Copy the settings.xml file present under tools/build/custom-settings.xml and paste this file into ~/.m2/settings.xml (Remember to rename the file to settings.xml)
+    c.
+Edit the file and replace the text "REPLACE_USERNAME_HERE" with the username from vault secret
+    d.
+Replace "REPLACE_PASSWORD_HERE" with the encrypted password that was present in the vault secret

-2. Go to `portal` directory and run
+3. Go to `portal` directory and run

     (Optional) this is needed only if there is a change in the protobuf files `./scripts/jenkins/build-protos.sh`

     `mvn clean install`

-3. If Global Search is not required:
+4. If Global Search is not required:

     Install and start MongoDB Docker Image (v3.6):
     ```